 You’ve heard the old saying, “Honesty is the best policy.”
 However, the rising dishonesty in the employment sector suggests this virtue has gone missing.
 Resume fraud started with slight exaggerations and small white lies in yesteryears.
 But job applicants today have gone beyond all prior limits with resume fraud thanks to the advent of high-tech scams.

 Now, an enhancement or exaggeration in education credentials is considered a minor fraud.
 Some job hunters have gone as far as coming up with fake employment histories, job references, degrees and specialized licenses.
 As a small business owner, it’s critical to understand resume fraud so you can avoid being fooled when hiring employees.
+Keep reading to learn more about resume fraud, including how it impacts businesses and how to prevent it during the hiring process.

 Resume fraud, also referred to as resume inflation, occurs when a job applicant includes false or misleading information on their resume.
 For example, someone might be misleading about how long they were at a job by solely stating years of employment months.
 They might falsify their previous responsibilities to make it seem they had more experience than they really did.
+According to Adam Corder, senior manager of talent acquisition at Alkami, resume fraud includes education and employment history lies, falsified job titles or responsibilities, skill exaggeration, achievements inflation and fake references.

 Applicants lying about their professional history and skill sets can have a significant impact on your business.
-It’s estimated resume fraud costs employers $600 billion annually.
+It’s estimated that resume fraud costs employers $600 billion annually.

 Here are some ways resume fraud can impact your business if you hire someone who has lied on their resume.